lukasturcani/data-management-workshop/slides.md

 Our column holds data a string.
 We want to access the numbers in the string.
 This means we have to run eval on the string.
 This is bad for storage because each digit is encoded using a separate byte.
-A float may easily be 12 digits long and take up 12 digits as a result but would only be 4 bytes if encoded directly a float.
+A float may easily be 12 digits long and take up 12 bytes as a result but would only be 4 bytes if encoded directly a float.

 Eval is also unsafe as it can execute arbitrary code.
 Lots of code quality